lit/lit.dev/packages/lit-dev-content/site/docs/v1/components/lifecycle.md

 #### Promises and asynchronous functions

-LitElement uses [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) objects to schedule and respond to element updates.
+LitElement uses <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise" target="_blank" rel="noopener">Promise</a> objects to schedule and respond to element updates.

 Using `async` and `await` makes it easy to work with Promises.
 For example, you can await the `updateComplete` Promise: